 What is Argan Oil?

-As Argan oil is non-comedogenic, this means it is unlikely to clog pores, which is ideal for treating acne.
-Argan oils high vitamin E (tocopherol) content is excellent for fighting the free radical damage caused by environmental stressors, such as preventing and treating sun damage.
-And sun damage is one of the leading causes of premature aging.
+As Argan oil is non-comedogenic, it is unlikely to clog pores, making it ideal for supporting acne.
+Argan oil's high vitamin E (tocopherol) content is excellent for fighting the free radical damage caused by environmental stressors, such as sun damage and air pollution - both leading causes of premature aging.

 Ferulic acid is an antioxidant that destroys free radicals and protect against UV damage.
 Luckily for us, this is great news for the health of our skin and hair.
 Its anti-oxidant and anti-inflammatory properties do wonders for strong hair growth.
 Natural antioxidants found in Argan oil help fade scars and age spots.
 Polyphenols have an important antioxidant activity too which have the same effect.